Mayank-Sharma-27/LLMLearning/README.md

 A way you can think about the perceptron is that it's a device that makes decisions by weighing up evidence.
 Let us understand this with an example:

 Suppose you are on a weight loss journey and someone just put a box of sweets in front of you.
-Now you may want to decide weather of not to eat the sweets based on the following 3 factors:
+Now you may want to decide whether of not to eat the sweets based on the following 3 factors:

 1. Did complete your calorie goals for the day?
 2. Does your favourite sweet is part of the sweets which are offered?